7 Best Day Trips From Athens, Greece: 2024 Guide

 The monks and nuns that now live and worship at the Metéora monasteries are a tiny group.
 The primary activity at Metéora today is tourism, as this UNESCO World Heritage Site is a popular travel destination.

 Due to its remote location and interesting story, you’ll want to join a day tour to Meteora from Athens.
-Note that 2 tour types are available – half-day and full-day trips and I highly recommend going for a full day and see all the monasteries without rushing.
+Note that 2 tour types are available – half-day and full-day trips and I highly recommend going for a full day to see all the monasteries without rushing.

-Meteora temples on a day trip from Athens, Meteora day trip, Meteora tour from Athens, how to get to Meteora
+Monastery in Meteora Greece - Meteora temples on a day trip from Athens, Meteora day trip, Meteora tour from Athens, how to get to Meteora

 Ancient Corinth and Daphni Monastery